Mnellutla1120/personal_website/README.md

-Use npm start to run my personal website!
+Clone the repo and use npm start to run my personal website!
 (Yet to be published).